uga-libraries/aip-aptrust/README.md

 aptrust_aip.py
    * aips_directory (required): path to the folder which contains the AIPs to be transformed.

+aptrust_upload.py
+   * aptrust_type (required): production or demo
+   * aips_directory (required): path to the folder which contains the AIPs to be uploaded
+   * partner_tools (required): path to the folder with the APTrust Partner Tools, including your credentials

 ## Workflow

 Save the AIPs to be transformed to a single folder (the AIPs directory) and run the aptrust_aip.py script.